DvirSela/SDMRL-Project/README.md

 In order to train the models, just run [train_SAC.py](train_SAC.py) for the SAC and [train_TAC.py](train_TAC.py) for the TAC.
 ## Evaluating
 This is the part of the code that runs the evaluations and visualiztions.
+The releavant Hyper-Parameters in the `.env` and are the same as before.
-- The notebook for plotting the T-SNE is [TSNE.ipynb](Databricks%20Code/TSNE.ipynb)
+All the needed visualiztions and evaluations that were in our report + extra are located in the [evaluations.py](evaluations.py) notebook.
+Make sure you run the training before you submit.